mathusanm6/Project-WORT/README.md

 # Network Programming Project - M1 IoT (2024-2025)

+> The screenshots and videos in this README are from early development stages or were captured after returning the Rasptank.
+As such, they do not fully represent the final capabilities of the project.
+They are included to give a general idea of the project’s concept, rather than showcasing its full potential.

 ## Overview

 This project aims to program a small robot to participate in the *World of Rasptank* game.
 It is fully developed in Python and is part of the Network Programming course delivered by Alexis Delplace (@AlexisDel)